 In Australia 50 per cent of all men will experience a mental health problem at some point in their lives.
 Three out of every four suicides are blokes, and if you are a man living in a regional area, your chances of experiencing a mental illness are 1.5 times greater than for men in the city.
-In this episode we discuss what men can do to look after themselves when they feel like they might coping and ways they can get help.
+In this episode we discuss what men can do to look after themselves when they feel like they might not be coping and ways they can get help.

 Sholto Douglas: My story started in the year 2000.
 It was May 28th, (my eldest twins’ 13th birthday) and we were going into Mildura to celebrate.
 I didn’t want to go and really couldn’t be bothered getting out of bed but at the time, I didn’t think anything was wrong with that.

 A few weeks later I was playing tennis (as I did for the season) with a mate of mine.
-During a break, he approached me and asked if I was all right and my response was “I am fine”.
+During a break, he approached me and asked if I was alright and my response was “I am fine”.
 No, you’re not, he said to me, come to my place for tea and we will have a chat.
 I went to his place and it was pointed out to me by my friend that he had seen some dramatic changes and that he thought I had depression.
 He suggested that I make an appointment to see my doctor.
 I saw my doctor and was diagnosed with depression.
 I was on medication for about 12 months and all seemed good again.

 I now organise a cricket match that promotes awareness about men’s mental health.